mozilla/data-docs/cookbooks/new_ping.md

 Write Your Questions
 --------------------
-Do not try and implement new pings unless you know specifically what questions you're trying to answerer.
+Do not try and implement new pings unless you know specifically what questions you're trying to answer.
 General questions about "How do users use our product?" won't cut it - these need to be specific, concrete asks that can be translated to data points.
 This will also make it easier down the line as you start data review.